soyrochus/dict-ai-te/README.md

 # dict-ai-te

-**dict-ai-te** is a minimalist desktop application for recording voice notes, transcribing them to text (via the OpenAI API), and saving transcripts to files.
+**dict-ai-te** is a minimalist desktop application for recording voice notes, transcribing them to text (via the OpenAI API) and with optional translation to a specified target lanuage.
+Generated transcripts can be saved to files.

 The app is designed for simplicity, with a clean UI inspired by modern voice recorders.
 It’s built using Python and GTK 4 via PyGObject for modern Linux desktop integration.